WMXPY/Ghoti-CLI/README.md

 sudo npm link typescript
 ```

-If `typescript` is not installed, `npm install` will automatically install it for you.
+If `typescript` is not installed globally, `npm install` will automatically install it for you.

 ## Install